rajakolluru/cheniledocs.github.io/pages/codex-docs/045-chenile-config-guide.md

 - runtime override can add or replace `fields.field2`
 - runtime override can replace a scalar like `abc`

-In the current implementation:
+In the current default orchestration:

 - `JsonBasedCconfigRetriever` establishes the starting key set
 - `DbBasedCconfigRetriever` can replace existing values, add new values, or mutate nested paths
+- `PropertiesBasedCconfigRetriever` can add or override keys from classpath properties files and can apply nested path updates
+- `MessageBundleConfigRetriever` can add locale-aware values for message-driven keys
-- `EnvBasedCconfigRetriever` only overrides keys that already exist in `configContext.allKeys`
+- `EnvBasedCconfigRetriever` overrides known keys from the environment

-## How to add a new retriever
+## How to add a new config source

 To add another override source:

-1. Choose the retriever style.
-2. If the source directly mutates the resolved map, implement `CconfigRetriever` and update `ConfigContext` in `augmentKeys(...)`.
+1. Implement a normal OWIZ `Command<ConfigContext>`.
-3. If the source naturally produces `List<Cconfig>`, extend `KeyManipulatingConfigRetriever` and implement `retrieveCconfigs(...)`.
+2. If the source naturally produces `List<Cconfig>`, extend `KeyManipulatingConfigRetriever` and implement `retrieveCconfigs(...)`.
-4. Provide an `order()` if the retriever should run above or below existing retrievers.
-5. Register the retriever with `CconfigRetrieverFactory` during startup.

-This keeps the client orchestration simple while allowing multiple override sources such as database, remote config, file-based overlays, or environment-specific adapters.
+3. If the source directly mutates the resolved map, update `configContext.allKeys` in `execute(...)`.
+4. Register the command as a Spring bean.
+5. Place it in the desired sequence in the OWIZ XML.

+This keeps the orchestration explicit and decoupled from the individual config commands.

 ## Testing approach

-The retriever flow is covered by unit tests in `cconfig-service`:
+The current flow is covered by tests in both modules:

-- one test proves multiple retrievers apply in precedence order
-- one test proves the single-retriever path still behaves the same
-- one test proves the JSON retriever sorts first
+- OWIZ-based orchestration tests verify the multi-command merge flow
+- `ResourceSupport` tests verify customization-specific resource lookup with fallback
+- properties tests verify that module-derived `*.properties` files map correctly into `Cconfig` records
+- message-bundle tests verify locale-aware config extraction
-- one test proves the env retriever overrides lower-precedence sources for known keys
+- env tests verify environment overrides over already-discovered keys

-The tests use the existing `ctest.json` fixture so the behavior is validated against both scalar replacement and nested JSON path mutation.
+The OWIZ tests also verify that the XML bean-tag DSL works with hyphenated Spring bean names such as `<json-based-cconfig-retriever/>`.